lawrenceevalyn/THE-DISS/README.md

-# Next-do: final polished proposal, April 25
+# Next-do: make revisions and send to Tom

 # Thesis Map
 Map of the thesis at this stage: